haydo1117/pruin/README.md

 Since `uscale_search` takes time, it is mostly commented out for this document.
 The specific chosen values of `u_scale` were determined using `uscale_search`.
-Uncomment the lines for full results.
+Uncomment those lines for full results.

 ### Exponential distribution